 ??????
 MAGMODE, BEIJING, CHINA

-Key trends: tailored garments mixed with utility details; Parisian Teddy Boys – with a British heritage vibe and a Parisian style of layering – and future Asian heritage, with many Asian designers showing abroad and making their histories and cultures relevant again made-in-China is being redefined.
+Key trends: tailored garments mixed with utility details; Parisian Teddy Boys – with a British heritage vibe and a Parisian style of layering – and future Asian heritage, with many Asian designers showing abroad and making their histories and cultures relevant again: made-in-China is being redefined.

 In terms of colors, fiery red, ultraviolet and golden olive will be key.
 Red is the color of passion, key to the fight against androgyny.
 It is also a lucky color in Asian culture.
 Ultraviolet is the futuristic, cyber-fantasy color, suitable for a world where virtual reality is so important; and olive is reminiscent of vintage workwear and Asian heritage garments.

 Bestselling styles will include Glen plaid overcoats, oversized merino wool sweaters, and glossy finish down parkas – the latter is a strong trend this season and will go well with tailoring.
-Brand-wise, I expect an impressive performance from Sean Suen who mixes Chinese heritage with Western tailoring, Pronounce who use techno finishing in their loose tailored pieces, and Ami, which is easy to mix and match in a contemporary man’s wardrobe.
+Brand-wise, I expect an impressive performance from Sean Suen who mixes Chinese heritage with Western tailoring, Pronounce, who use techno finishing in their loose tailored pieces, and Ami, which is easy to mix and match in a contemporary man’s wardrobe.

 www.magmode.com